Omni storage now earns you money by renting out your stuff

 AI’s promise and risks

 “We want to change behavior around ownership on the planet”, says Omni co-founder Thomas McLeod.
-First, it built an on-deman storage business where you can get things picked up from your place in as little as two hours, pay a monthly fee to store them depending on their size, and get them temporarily returned to you for free whenever you need them.
+First, it built an on-demand storage business where you can get things picked up from your place in as little as two hours, pay a monthly fee to store them depending on their size, and get them temporarily returned to you for free whenever you need them.
 Now it wants to help you earn cash or offset your storage costs by renting out your stuff to other users and splitting the revenue with Omni 50/50.

 “The storage business is good.
-The markeplace business is great.
+The marketplace business is great.
 We had to build storage first” says McLeod.
 Omni was already working pretty well with 100,000 items in its keep.
 I’m a user and the quality of service is incredible.
 I have them store all my camping gear, and drop it back to me whenever I’m hitting the woods for the weekend, and it all works so smoothly it’s like having some massive closet in the cloud.

 That’s partly because all 48 Omni employees, including the brawny ones hauling your stuff, actually have stock in the startup.
 That pushes them to deliver an exceptional experience so the company keeps growing.
 Its warehouses already reach operational profitability when they hit around 40% capacity, and all the recurring storage revenue makes its unit economics for pickups and drop-offs much better than startups in verticals like food delivery who expend resources for one-off payments.

-The three year old startup has now raised $14.7 million from investors like Highland Capital Partners who see a future where people own and buy less while renting more.
+The three-year old startup has now raised $14.7 million from investors like Highland Capital Partners who see a future where people own and buy less while renting more.

 Omni’s now available in the San Francisco Bay Area from Berkeley to Stanford, and I’d recommend it if you have bikes, boxes, or other giant objects cluttering your home.
 It’s often cheaper than renting an actual storage unit with flat monthly costs of $3 per large item and $7.50 per closed container.
 Still, considering you have valuable stuff sitting around in the dark, it’d be nice to squeeze some money out of what you store.